PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But what about Wizards?
 They use magic," countered Rattick.

-"They always manage to do themselves in in the end.
+"They always manage to do themselves in the end.
 Just 'cause you get away with something for a while doesn't make it safe."

 Rattick said, "Marveled as I am by your cunning, good merchant, one question remains: How did you learn about the mace?"